The Emotional Lives of Teenagers

 October 17, 2024

-Walton Family Foundation/Damour Gallup Poll: Gen Z’s Emotional Wellness and Thoughts About the Future
+Walton Family Foundation/Damour Gallup Poll: Gen Z’s Thoughts on Emotions, the Future, and What They Wish Adults Knew

 Gen Z experiences a complex range of emotions that shape thriving.